mp-martin/ez-vote-front/README.md

 # About the author
 My name is Martin and I am on a journey to become a software engineer.
 By the way, I am a graphic designer.

-You can find me at my [Linkedin](https://www.linkedin.com/in/marcin-papierz/) 🤝
+You can find me on my [LinkedIn](https://www.linkedin.com/in/marcin-papierz/) 🤝

 <!-- MARKDOWN LINKS & IMAGES -->